Zosiama Pachuau

 Zosiama Pachuau (August 15, 1944 – January 25, 2017) was an Indian politician and member of the Mizoram People's Conference.
 Pachuau was a member of the Mizoram Legislative Assembly from the Kolasib constituency in Kolasib district.
-He was minister of Education.
-He was teacher by profession and joined Mizoram Board of School Education as chief academic officer before joining politics.
+He served as minister of Education.
+He was a teacher by profession and a member of the Mizoram Board of School Education as chief academic officer before joining politics.